geerteltink/geert.elt.ink/data/posts/2015-12-12-setup-doctrine-for-zend-expressive.md

     - caching
 ---

 You want to use doctrine in your Zend Expressive project but don't know where to start?
-Here is your guide.
+Here is how to do it.
 This guide uses a doctrine factory and a separate cache factory so you can use the doctrine cache for other purposes too.

 ## Doctrine Factory